Our Reconciliation Action Plan

-The Innovate RAP will run for two years, and will outline our actions for achieving TLA’s vision for reconciliation.
-An Innovate RAP focuses on developing and strengthening relationships with Aboriginal and Torres Strait Islander peoples, engaging staff and stakeholders in reconciliation, and developing and piloting innovative strategies to empower Aboriginal and Torres Strait Islander peoples.
-You can read more about the RAP Process here.
+Tasmania Legal Aid is committed to developing and strengthening relationships with Aboriginal and Torres Strait Islander peoples, engaging staff and stakeholders in developing and piloting innovative strategies to empower Aboriginal and Torres Strait Islander peoples.

 Tasmania Legal Aid is committed to working with local communities to ensure our legal services are culturally welcoming and safe for First Nations Peoples.

-Approximately eight per cent of our clients identify as a First Nations person.
-As a major provider of legal services to First Nations Peoples, TLA is working to build relationships with local First Nations communities to strengthen our capacity to deliver culturally responsive and accessible legal services.
+Approximately eight per cent of our clients identify as an Aboriginal or Torres Strait Islander person.
+As a major provider of legal services to Aboriginal and Torres Strait Islander peoples, TLA is working to build relationships with local communities to strengthen our capacity to deliver culturally responsive and accessible legal services.

-In May 2021 TLA launched its first Reconciliation Action Plan which will support our commitment by strengthening our relationships with First Nations organisations and communities, creating genuine and sustainable partnerships to increase the cultural awareness, skills and practices of staff and developing an organisational culture that is respectful and safe for our First Nations clients and staff.
+In May 2021 we launched our Reflect Reconciliation Action Plan to support our commitment by strengthening our relationships with Aboriginal and Torres Strait Islander organisations and communities, creating genuine and sustainable partnerships to increase the cultural awareness, skills and practices of staff and developing an organisational culture that is respectful, accessible and safe.

-TLA has an important role to play in advocating for justice system reforms to improve outcomes for First Nations Peoples, including young people and children in the child safety system.
-As the largest legal assistance organisation in Tasmania, this RAP provides the platform for TLA to be a leader in promoting reconciliation and structural change in the Tasmanian legal profession and across the justice system.
+TLA has an important role to play in advocating for justice system reforms to improve outcomes for Aboriginal and Torres Strait Islander peoples, including young people and children in the child safety system.
+Our ongoing commitment to community provides the platform for TLA to be a leader in promoting structural change in the Tasmanian legal profession and across the justice system.

 The Rosie Smith Law Scholarship